petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 or even reproduced
 (verified by rerunning the same computational processes on the same input data).
+A good deal of effort has been spent training researchers in software engineering (SWE) best practices, i.e., how to write code, with positive results, and I believe DevOps in particular will bear similar fruit.
 Researchers already borrow plenty of tooling and practices from the software world, but I believe those mentioned above have not yet crossed over.
+Now that softwares are getting better at writing code, using version control, etc.,
+I believe the next step is to apply DevOps principles to research project management.

 Here I will focus on one set of practices in particular: those of _Continuous Integration_ and _Continuous Delivery_